StimulCross/nestjs-lru-cache/README.md

 }
 ```

-Argument options are a way to change caching behavior for **one specific method call** by providing cache options as the last argument in the method.
+Argument options allow you to modify the caching behavior for a **single method call** by providing cache options as the final parameter of the method invocation.

-Some options listed below override similar [options](#cached-options) in the decorator.
-If they are not specified here, the decorator options will be used.
+Some of these options will override the corresponding settings defined in the decorator's [options]

 -   `ignoreCached` – Specifies whether to ignore the cached value.
 When set to `true`, the original method is executed regardless of a cached result, and the new result then replaces the cached one.
 The default value is `false`.
--   `useSharedCache` - Whether a specific method call should use the shared cache across multiple class instances, even if [@IsolatedCache](#isolatedcache) decorator has been applied to the class.
-Defaults to the value specified in the [@Cached decorator options](#cached-options).
+-   `useSharedCache` – Determines if a specific method call should use a shared cache across multiple class instances, even when the [@IsolatedCache](#isolatedcache) decorator is applied to the class.
+By default, it adopts the value defined in the [@Cached decorator options](#cached-options).
--   `ttl` - Max time to live for entries before they are considered stale.
--   `size` - The size of entry to add.
-Prevents calling the `sizeCalculation` function and just use the specified number if it is a positive integer.
--   `sizeCalculation` - Function used to calculate the size of stored entries.
-If you're storing strings or buffers, then you probably want to do something like `n => n.length`.
-The entry is passed as the first argument, and the key is passed as the second argument.
--   `noDisposeOnSet` - Whether the `dispose()` function should be called if the entry key is still accessible within the cache.
--   `noUpdateTTL` - Whether to not update the TTL when overwriting an existing entry.
--   `updateAgeOnGet` - Whether the age of an entry should be updated on `get()` (when the decorator gets the cached result of the decorated getter/method).
--   `updateAgeOnHas` - Whether the age of an entry should be updated on `has()` (when the decorator checks if the decorated getter/method has a cached result).
--   `noDeleteOnStaleGet` - Setting to `true` will cause stale entries to remain in the cache, until they are explicitly deleted with `delete(key)`, or retrieved with `noDeleteOnStaleGet` set to `false`.

 > [!IMPORTANT]
 > To enable argument options, `useArgumentOptions` must be set to `true` in the decorator options; otherwise, they will be ignored.